squiroga6/Coursera-R-Getting-Cleaning-Assignment-4/code_book.md

 # Codebook for Run_Analysis.R file
-## Assignment 4 for Getting and Cleaning Data Course
+## Week 4 Assignment for Getting and Cleaning Data Course
 ### Author: Samuel Quiroga

 ## The following information describes the experiment based on information provided